SpeechColab/Leaderboard/README.md

 ---

 ## 4. Benchmarking Pipeline
-To submit your model to leaderboard and get it benchmarked over all test sets(including unreleased), follow this [Specification](HOW_TO_SUBMIT.md)
+To submit your model to leaderboard and get it benchmarked over all(including unreleased) test sets, follow this [Specification](HOW_TO_SUBMIT.md)

 Also you can pull publicly released models & test sets, and trigger benchmarking pipeline on your local machine via:
 ```